Google & VPNs – Are You Really Safe? Updated Guide 2021

 Find out more about IPVanish in our full review.

-This service just edges out NordVPN in terms of the maximum number of connections.
-You may use it on up to seven devices with one subscription, and you’ll receive some of the most reliable privacy protections on the market today.
+You can use CyberGhost on up to 7 devices with 1 subscription.
+That means you’ll be able to protect all your tech with some of the most reliable privacy protections on the market today.

 CyberGhost’s commitment to privacy and customer service is underscored by the fact that it releases an annual transparency report.
 That is the sort of thing that really sets a trusted VPN apart from a service that’s provided by Google.